Overriding GravityView templates

 You want to modify the list-header.php

 file.
-Instead of editing the GravityView plugin, you should copy the template file to your theme so that it doesn't get overwritten when GravityView is updated.
+Instead of editing the GravityView plugin, you should copy the template file to your theme, so it doesn't get overwritten when GravityView is updated.

-First, create a file in your theme's directory like so:
+First, create a folder in your theme's directory like so:

 [yoursite.com]/wp-content/themes/[yourtheme]/gravityview/templates/views/list/